psde/aosp-docker/README.md

 A python 2 script which can be used to build various AOSP versions inside a docker container.

-Very early state.
+Very early state, expect things to change and break with new commits.

 ## Dependencies

+* docker 1.6
 * python2: docker-py

-* docker
+## Todo

+* Dockerfiles should not be generated at runtime, but maybe checked into the repository

 ## Usage
 	Usage: aosp [COMMAND] [arg...]